thanasisn/SDR_enhancement_LAP/article/article_doc.md

 that can occur stochastically or systematically during the long operation of the instrument.
-The manual screening was aided by a radiation data quality assurance procedure, adjusted for the site, which was based on the methods of Long and Shi (Long and Shi 2006, 2008).
+The manual screening was aided by a radiation data quality assurance procedure, adjusted for the site, which was based on the methods of Long and Shi (2006, 2008).
 Thus, problematic recordings have been excluded from further processing.
 Furthermore, due to the significant measurement uncertainty in GHI when the Sun is near the horizon, and due to some systematic obstructions by nearby buildings, we have excluded all measurements with solar zenith angle (SZA) greater than $78^{\circ}$.
 Finally, images from a sky camera have been used in the manual inspection of the CE events identification.
 The sky camera has been operating since 2012 and stores images in 15 min time steps.
 An overview of the GHI data used in this study is given in Figure, as the daily means.
 Daily means were calculated only for days with at least $60\,\%$ of data availability; however, all available one-minute measurements have been used for the detection of CE events.

-![Figure 2.1: Time-series of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.](media/rId21.png){width="5.833333333333333in" height="3.593332239720035in"}
+![Figure 2.1: Time-series of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.](media/rId21.pdf){width="5.833333333333333in" height="3.5906364829396327in"}

 Figure 2.1: Time-series of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.